 James later represented Prince Edward Island in the Canadian Senate.
 He died in 1868 and was buried at the St James Anglican Cemetery at Port Hill.

-A correspondent has recently reminded me that James Yeo’s parentage is uncertain.
+A correspondent has recently asked why James Yeo’s parentage is uncertain.
 Many of his descendants have tried to establish this information, though without any convincing success.
 Sheila too failed to identify his parents.
-It might be that they were James Yeo and Elizabeth Vincent, who married in Kilkhampton in 1759 and had eight children – but there is no firm evidence.
+It might be that they were James Yeo and Ann Osborn – but there is no firm evidence.

 James Yeo appears to have been a shoemaker in Kikhampton before working as a carrier.
 There were Yeo shoemakers in nearby Stratton for many years, which might also be a clue to James’s line of descent.